wjakob/nanobind/README.md

 versa.
 It is reminiscent of [Boost.Python](https://www.boost.org/doc/libs/1_64_0/libs/python/doc/html) and [pybind11](https://github.com/pybind/pybind11) and uses near-identical syntax.
-In contrast to these existing tools, nanobind is _more efficient_: bindings compile in a shorter amount of time, produce smaller binaries, and have better runtime performance.
+In contrast to these existing tools, nanobind is more efficient: bindings compile in a shorter amount of time, produce smaller binaries, and have better runtime performance.